 The lack of safe, affordable housing is widely considered a national crisis.
 Thousands of families and individuals find themselves struggling to stay afloat financially day after day.
 Many of them have faced job losses, disabilities, or other hardships.
 If this is you – you are not alone.

 Thankfully, there is a program that gives these residents the ability to better afford housing without sacrificing safety.

-Through the Housing Choice Voucher Program (HCVP), a service made available through the federal government and the Virginia Housing Development Authority (VHDA), you may be able to gain access to safe, stable homes at affordable rental rates.
+Through the Housing Choice Voucher Program (HCVP), a service made available through the federal government and Virginia Housing, you may be able to gain access to safe, stable homes at affordable rental rates.

-Because of the demand for this program, a waiting list is maintained by VHDA.
+Because of the demand for this program, a waiting list is maintained by Virginia Housing.
 This list is currently closed, but does occasionally open for new applicants to apply.
 Even still, the process can be lengthy and confusing.
 That’s where the experienced staff at Housing Connections comes in!
 We are fully prepared to guide you through all of the steps needed to apply to the Voucher Program when the waiting list is re-opened.
-Click to visit the application page on the VHDA website.
+Click to visit the application page on the Virginia Housing website.

 The Housing Choice Voucher Program is the federal government's major program for assisting very low-income families, the elderly, and the disabled to provide decent, safe, and sanitary housing in the private market.
 Because housing assistance is provided on behalf of the family or individual, participants are able to find their own housing, including single-family homes, townhouses, and apartments.
 The participant is free to choose any housing that meets the requirements of the program, regardless of whether or not the home is located in a subsidized housing project.